johnprovazek/spotifycoasters/README.md

 ## Usage
 - To test this out and verify everything is working correctly run the script [spotify_coasters.py](./scripts/spotify_coasters.py).
-Your NFC tags should now play the corresponding Spotify section in the [nfc_spot.json](./data/nfc_spot.json) file.
+When your NFC tags are read they should now play the corresponding Spotify section in the [nfc_spot.json](./data/nfc_spot.json) file.
 - If you are on a Windows machine, follow these steps to get this to script to run in the background on startup:
     - In [spotify_coasters.py](./scripts/spotify_coasters.py) there should be a line of code commented out running the function os.chdir.
 Uncomment that function and enter in the complete path to the directory of this script.
 You may need to escape backslashes in your path.
     - In [spotify_coasters.bat](./scripts/spotify_coasters.bat) replace the path with the complete path to the [spotify_coasters.py](./scripts/spotify_coasters.py) file.